okany/easypython/README.md

 * test25 - prints all leaves of a binary tree
 * test26 - implements bubble sort, insertion sort, quick sort, merge sort, and bucket sort algorithms
 * test27 - implements a simple vending machine
-* test28 - finds the least common ancesstor in a binary search tree
+* test28 - finds the least common ancestor in a binary search tree
 * test29 - finds the maximum depth of a binary tree
 * test30 - creates a binary tree iterator
 * test31 - recovers a binary search tree with 2 replaced nodes